ibm-cloud-docs/containers/integrations-addons.md

 ## Adding managed add-ons
 {: #adding-managed-add-ons}

 To enable a managed add-on in your cluster from the CLI, use the [`ibmcloud ks cluster addon enable` command](/docs/containers?topic=containers-kubernetes-service-cli#cs_cluster_addon_enable).
-To enable a managed add-on in your cluster in the [Kubernetes clusters console](https://cloud.ibm.com/kubernetes/clusters){: external}, use the **Add-ons** pane of the cluster details page.
+To enable a managed add-on in your cluster in the [console](https://cloud.ibm.com/containers/cluster-management/clusters){: external}, use the **Add-ons** pane of the cluster details page.
 When you enable the managed add-on, a supported version of the tool, including all Kubernetes resources are automatically installed in your cluster.
 Refer to the documentation of each managed add-on to find the prerequisites that your cluster must meet before you install the managed add-on.

 For more information about the prerequisites for each add-on, see:
 - [ALB OAuth Proxy](/docs/containers?topic=containers-comm-ingress-annotations#app-id-auth)